 What is intermittent fasting anyway?

 After the post-absorptive state, which lasts from 8 to 12 hours after your last meal, your body enters the fasted state which is when your body starts to burn fat that was unreachable during the fed state.
-When your body enters the fasted state, your insulin levels significantly drops which leads to fat burning.
-Moreover, it also reduces oxidative stress & inflammation, lowers the risk of diabetes, makes your heart healthier, facilitates growth of new neurons in your brain and also helps prevent Alzheimer’s disease.
+When your body enters the fasted state, your insulin levels significantly drop which leads to fat burning.
+Moreover, it also reduces oxidative stress and inflammation, lowers the risk of diabetes, makes your heart healthier, facilitates the growth of new neurons in your brain, and also helps prevent Alzheimer’s disease.

 Although I am no nutrition or health expert, these benefits do sound great.
 Intermittent fasting is a great tool for weight loss and is a lot easier to stick to than those strict diets.